Francesco149/nier_uncapped/README.md

 Higher FPS also feels much better, especially on high refresh rate monitors.

+# Disclaimer
+This code was put together in < 2 hours and doesn't have much error checking.
+It's not the prettiest code either.

+I don't plan on maintaining this project for a long time, but the code is public and people can pick up from this research.

+The game's engine seems to be very inconsistent and some things are hardcoded to 60fps while others use the min/max deltatime that is uncapped by this mod.

+It will likely take some time and more people who can reverse to fully iron out all subtle bugs caused by uncapped fps.

 # How to compile it yourself
 * Clone this repo